Angiolo Profeti

-Angiolo Profeti (23 May 1918 – 28 April 1981), was an Italian shot putter and discus thrower.
+Angiolo Profeti (23 May 1918 – 28 April 1981), was an Italian shot putter and discus thrower who competed at the 1952 Summer Olympics.

 Biography

-Profeti has 26 caps in Italy national athletics team.
-In his career, he participated in an edition of the Olympic Games and won 15 national championships in discus throw, and its record for speciality ex aequo with Adolfo Consolini.
+Profeti collected 26 caps for the Italy national athletics team.
+In his career, he won 15 national championships in the discus throw, and its record for speciality ex aequo with Adolfo Consolini.

+Profeti won the British AAA Championships title in the shot put event at the 1938 AAA Championships.

+Shortly afterwards in September, he competed at the 1938 European Athletics Championships, finishing 7th in the men's shot put competition.